HTL3R-Typst/htl3r-da/README.md

 > [!IMPORTANT]
 > If you are not a student of HTL Rennweg, this template will be of little use to you.

-Dieses Template dient als Vorlage für ein Diplomarbeitsbuch an der HTL Rennweg und orientiert sich am LaTeX-Template mit Stand 2024/25.
+Dieses Template dient als Vorlage für ein Diplomarbeitsbuch an der HTL Rennweg und orientiert sich an der Word-Vorlage mit dem Stand 2024/25.
+Es gibt jedoch Abweichungen, für welche sich absichtlich entschieden wurde.
+Dies beinhalten vor allem die Schriftarten.
+Es wird versucht, ein einheitliches Gesamtbild zu schaffen.

 ## Setup